 Back Up Your iPhone

 Before going any further, make sure you save a backup of your iPhone.
+A backup is a copy of all the information on your iPhone.
 Our next step is a DFU restore, so you’ll want to have a backup ready so you don’t lose any of your data or personal information.

 DFU Restore Your iPhone

 The DFU restore is the deepest type of iPhone restore.
 All the code on your iPhone gets erased and reloaded when you put it in DFU mode and restore.
-Check out our thorough guide to learn how to put your iPhone in DFU mode!
+This is the final step you can take to completely rule out a software problem.
+Check out our other article to learn how to put your iPhone in DFU mode!

 iPhone Repair Options